 The COVID-19 public health crisis is rapidly changing the way we do work.
 And safety regulators aren’t staying on the sidelines.

 As major shifts occur in the workplace, safety regulators are issuing new recommendations and descriptions of mandatory safety and health standards.
-For PCBUs, the question remains, though: will your safety software adjust to the changes?
+For PCBUs, the question remains, though: will your health and safety software adjust to the changes?